mayra-cyber/Lab-7-Creating-Local-Users-in-Windows/README.md

 ## ⚠️ Issues Encountered and Resolution

-**-Issue:** Newly created users did not immediately appear when listing users with standard directory commands.
+**- Issue:** Newly created users did not immediately appear when attempting to enumarate accounts using standard directory commands.

-**-Resolution:** Used the Get-LocalUser command to properly enumerate local user accounts in the system.
+**- Resolution:** Used the Get-LocalUser command to properly enumerate local user accounts in the system.

 ---